What is microfibrillated cellulose (MFC)?

-The easiest way is to ask us.
-With our experience we can advise you on what product might fit your requirements best and offer support during the entire development phase.
-Application specific MFC can be developed by choosing the right plant source, pulping technology, defibrillation technology as well as degree of fibrillation.
+The best way is to ask us.
+With our experience we can advise you on what product fits your requirements and offer support during the entire development phase.

 What is the composition of MFC?

-Standard microfibrillated cellulose produced by the Weidmann process has no additional chemicals inside.
+Standard microfibrillated cellulose produced by the Weidmann process has no additional chemicals.
 The process is purely mechanical and the product will only consist of pulp and water.

 What functional groups are present on the surface of the microfibrils?

 Our products have mainly hydroxyl groups present on the surface that can be used for modifications.
-Furthermore, carboxyl groups can be found, because the pulp never consists out of 100 % pure cellulose.
+Carboxyl groups can also be found because the pulp never consists of 100 % pure cellulose.